abc516/go-challenges/README.txt

+NOTE: Need ideas for projects

-My attempts at learning Golang. ,
+My attempts at learning Golang.
+To be filled out eventually...